PEtab-dev/PEtab/doc/documentation_data_format.md

   `normal`, the specified `noiseParameters` will be interpreted as standard deviation (*not* variance).

+- `datasetId` [STRING, optional]

+   The datasetId is used to group certain measurements to datasets.
+This is typically the case for data points which belong to the same observable, the same simulation and preequilibration condition, the same noise model, the same observable tranformation and the same observable parameters.
+   This grouping makes it possible to use the plotting routines which are provided in the PEtab repository.

+- `replicateId` [STRING, optional]

+   The replicateId can be used to discern replicates with the same datasetId, which is helpful for plotting e.g. error bars.

 ## Parameter table

 A tab-separated value text file containing information on model parameters.